What Is Target Panic and How to Overcome It

 Closing thoughts

-Remember that your shot can be affected by several things like the wind or rain.
+Remember that your shot can be affected by several things, like the wind or rain.
 Those things are totally out of your control, so you have to trust your instinct and training and follow the book.
 A competition is just another practice.
-If you feel nervous, try talking to your teammates, relax and enjoy the moment.

-That’s on the side of the psychology – for your mind.
-On the other hand, if you need something physical to do to try and help overcome target panic, remember what I told you that my coach did with us from the beginning, practice without the target.
+If you feel nervous, try talking to your teammates, relax, and enjoy the moment.
+These practices can help with the psychological side of target panic.
+On the other hand, if you need something physical to do, remember what my coach did with us from the beginning: practice without the target.

 The exercise is pretty simple, make sure all your shots are as close as possible to the first one.
 If you practice grouping your shots together, then you’ll try to do that automatically when the target is set in front of you.
 Then, it’s just a matter of adjusting the sight a little bit to make sure it’s going to the yellow area.
 Keep your mind clean, and practice with and without the target in a religious state of mind.